herobaby71/Self-driving-RC-Car/README.md

 Step 2.5) Putting everything together:
 1) Remote desktop to your RaspPi, start bskari pi_pcm so that control.py able to send signal command to the RaspPi.
 2) Another Remote desktop to your RaspPi, start RaspSensorClientInput.py
 3) On your Desktop, run LaptopServerDataCollection.py, you will see a pygame window with piCamera vision that will take arrow inputs from your keyboard.
 Press 's' to start collecting data and 'p' to pause.
 Quit pygame window if done collecting.
-The program will save the collected data to an .npy file.
+The program will save the collected data to an .npy file (~10000 points).

 Step 3) Train a model (Feel free to use other libraries such as Keras or Tensorflow)
 1) I created my own Neuronetwork from scratch using numpy and sklearn for second order l-bfgs optimizing method.
 However, my model only have sigmoid activation function, which cannot avoid gradient vanishing problem.
 ELU or ReLU activation functions probably works better.
 1.5) Balance your data
-2) Any furthur from this point, I cannot say because the dataset I collected is so bad that the car is doing random moves.
+2) Train your data.
+This has to be the most exciting part because you are about to know the result.
+My result was not great because of my cheap and inconsistent car servo.
+However, the project in general was great.
+I learned alot about the Raspberry pi and picamera.
 However, if you got a good car, you can take one step furthur than me and build a great self-driving RC car :).

 Extra) Recognizing lanes (white papers) using OpenCV.
 See Lane-Finding.py based on a tutorial on PythonProgramming.net
 ![lane1](https://user-images.githubusercontent.com/26393308/29647520-86ab7274-8857-11e7-8175-577826d93391.png)